grpc/proposal/A29-xds-tls-security.md

 ### Programming API

-For each language, the channel and server credentials have been extended to allow a gRPC channel and server to use xDS provided security configurations.
-A Xds- Channel or Server credentials also needs to be provided with a "fallback credentials".
+We need a mechanism by which a programmer can "opt in" to allow the use of xDS provided security configuration for a gRPC channel or server.
+This is achieved by supplying an XdsChannelCredentials (to a channel) or an XdsServerCredentials (to a server).
+These two new credentials types are an extension of the existing channel or server credentials types in each language.
+Each Xds*Credentials needs to be provided with a "fallback credentials".
 The fallback credentials is used in the following cases:

 - when xDS is not in use such as when the `xds:` scheme is not used on the client side

 - xDS is in use but the control plane does not provide security configuration.
+The gRPC behavior in this case is different from Envoy's due to fallback credentials.
+Envoy will just use plaintext (insecure) communication mode in this case.
+But with gRPC, the application needs to use InsecureCredentials as the fallback credentials to get the same result.

 The fallback credentials is *not* used in case of error situations e.g. when there is an error in using the xDS provided security configuration.

 Note that a user is not required to use Xds- Channel or Server Credentials even if they are using an xDS managed channel or server.
-Not using Xds Channel or Server Credentials results into not using xDS-provided TLS configuration.
+Not using Xds Channel or Server Credentials results in not using xDS-provided TLS configuration.

 On the client side, an XdsChannelCredentials is used and on the server side an XdsServerCredentials is used as described in the example snippets below.
 In these examples,